philipcaffeine/azureiot-stm32mp1/README.md

 ## Configure secrets in the GH repo:
 * In the GH repo with Application code, [Define a new secret](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md) under repository by navigating to **settings** > **secrets** > **Add a new secret**
-* Paste the contents for the downloaded publish profile file into the secret's value field
-* Now in the workflow file in your branch: `.github/workflows/workflow.yml` replace the secret for the input `publish-profile:` of the deploy Azure WebApp action

-## test your workflow
-* Commit a change in the app code.
-* You should see a new GitHub Action initiated in **Actions** tab.
-* At the end of the execution, navigate to the App URL to visualise the change introduced.

-## Workflow YAML explained

-* [Checkout](https://github.com/actions/checkout) Checks out your Git repository content into Github Actions agent.
-* Environment setup using [Setup DotNet](https://github.com/actions/setup-dotnet) - Sets up a dotnet environment by optionally downloading and caching a version of dotnet by SDK version and adding to PATH .
-* DotNet Build & Publish
-* Deploy to App service using azure/webapps-deploy@v1 action which authenticates using [Azure Web App Publish Profile](https://github.com/projectkudu/kudu/wiki/Deployment-credentials#site-credentials-aka-publish-profile-credentials) which we configured using the secret set up at the repo level

 # Contributing